Risks of Hiring Super Cheap Movers

 • Cancellation/Rescheduling

-You want to get as much information as possible so you don’t have to deal with the sticker shock after you’ve already loaded everything onto the moving truck.
-It’s not unheard for moving companies to hold onto your belongings until you pay up.
+You want to get as much information as possible so you don’t have to deal with the sticker shock after you’ve already loaded everything into the moving truck.
+It’s not unheard of for moving companies to hold onto your belongings until you pay up.

 Conclusion